rstudio/rviews-community/.github/CONTRIBUTING.md

 ## Push up changes

-Once your post is ready for review:
+Once your post is ready for preliminary review:

 *   Make your changes, commit to git, and then create a PR by running `usethis::pr_push()`, and following the prompts in your browser.
     The title of your PR should briefly describe the post.
     The body of your PR should let us know what your post is about and any other relevant information.

-## Review and finalize
+## Start preliminary review by R Views team

 After you've submitted a post, we'll be notified to take a look.
-We may make small edits (grammar, spelling).
-For any large edits or ideas for the post, we'll write in comments for your review.

-## Publish the post

-Once we've gone through the post and you have approved the final version, we'll release the post!
-We'll coordinate on how we want to publicize the post.
+We will reply to you with our feedback, whether we suggest any revisions, or whether another avenue may be better suited for R Views.